You might think that when gas prices get high, stations sell fewer gallons. Upside data shows that’s not exactly true.

 The most important takeaway isn’t that consumers are buying less fuel amid high prices.
 They’re buying roughly the same amount as before.
 Rather, they’re becoming more deliberate, price-sensitive, and engaged in how they buy it.

 For retailers, success in this environment is about winning the decision at the moment of purchase.
+Periods of elevated gas prices create an opportunity to stand out with visible value, savings offers, and loyalty incentives precisely when drivers are most motivated to seek them out.
 Those who respond to that shift — by showing up with value when it matters most — stand to gain.

 Follow along with more updates around the war in Iran's impact on the fuel market and broader economy at our Strait of Hormuz Impact & Response Hub.